wendlers/usherpa-firmware/README.md

 To compile all the libraries, firmware variants and test firmwares, the following mandatory tools need to be installed on your Linux build-host:

-* msp430-gcc for compiling (I use 4.5.3 which is `available on Ubuntu as packet|TODO link to Ubuntu Wiki`)
+* msp430-gcc for compiling (I use 4.5.3 which is `available on Ubuntu as packet)
-* mspdebug for flashing (I use 0.16 which is `available on Ubuntu as packet|TODO link to Ubuntu Wiki`)
+* mspdebug for flashing (I use 0.16 which is `available on Ubuntu as packet)
-* GNU-make or make (I use GNU make 3.81 which is available also as a pecket on Ubuntu)
+* GNU-make or make (I use GNU make 3.81 which is available also as a packet on Ubuntu)

 To perform some of the extra tasks (like doxygen etc.), the following optional tools need to be installed on your build-host:

 * doxygen for creating HTML documentation from the code annotations
-* astyle for code formating
+* astyle for code formatting
 * cppcheck for static code checking